10up/10up-toolkit/packages/toolkit/README.md

 };
 ```

-- If your're getting SSL errors for the Websocket connection, you may need to explicitly tell webpack what certificate files to use.
+- If you're getting SSL errors for the Websocket connection, you may need to explicitly tell webpack what certificate files to use.
 See the above section "HTTPS and Certificates"

 ## <a id="linting"></a> Linting